hizzle-co/noptin/readme.txt

 == Changelog ==

-= 1.4.4 - 2021-02-20 =
+= 1.4.4 - 2021-03-08 =
-* Fix checkbox always shows no (Ville Viljanen)
+* Fix checkbox always shows no (Ville Viljanen).
-* Fix featured image not showing in new post notification newsletter
+* Fix featured image not showing in new post notification newsletter.
+* Add a [[resubscribe_url]] tag usable in emails and unsubscribe message.

 = 1.4.3 - 2021-02-17 =
 * Fix undefined variable notice in new hook.